MorningCoffeeDev/one_report/doc/define-report-table.md

 # Define Table

+ Table is used for config report's data format.

 ## A table is:

- - A collection: include many rows;
+ - A collection: include rows;
- - A row: include many columns;
+ - A row: include columns;
- - A column: a column related to a model object, directly or indirectly;
+ - A column: related to a model object, directly or indirectly;

-So, just config them:
+So, just config them.
-- config a collection;
-- config each column;

-### First, define a subclass inherit from OneReport::Base
+#### step-1: Define a subclass inherit from OneReport::Base

 ```ruby
 class ExampleTable < OneReport::Base
 end
 ```

-### Config Collections

-- call `collect` method, need pass two params
-  1. a collection class, It used for dynamic generate column method for object;
-  2. the defined scope, scope can be more than one, all scope will be used by order;
+#### step-2: Config Collection

-- sometimes, you should defined a scope for the Model first
+- Before config collection, you should defined a scope for the Model first

 ```ruby
 # consider a User model